 Looking for more healthy camping recipes?
 Try my red lentil dahl, miso soup with ginger and udon noodles.
 The Hedgecombers also has this very popular cowboy stew camping recipe.
 I love how you can really adapt so many of your favourite stovetop recipes to make when camping.
 There’s no need to stick to porridge and instant noodles!

 Disclosure: Thanks to Millets for providing me with products to review for this post.
 All opinions are my own.
-Thanks for supporting the brands that make it possible for me to write Veggie Desserts.
+Thanks for supporting the brands that make it possible for me to write Veggie Desserts and be a UK Food Blogger.